-Regional Rural Banks: Regional Rural Banks (RRBs) are banks which comes under NABARD.
-These are designe to cater the needs of the rural area people.
-These are commercial banks which helps to bring the financial inclusion in the primary level of the nation.
+Regional Rural Banks or RRBs are government banks operating at regional level in different states of India.
+These are designed to cater the needs of the rural area people.
+Regional Rural Banks commercial banks which helps to bring the financial inclusion in the primary level of the nation.
 Currently there are 43 RRBs in India and each RRB is sponsored by Government of India along with State Government and Sponsor bank.
 But why do we need them specifically for the rural areas? and How they are helping in building the economy of our nation?
 We will read all the important points related to this in this article.
 Make sure you real it well to grasp it as it will be very beneficial for you in RRB PO interview and main examination as well.

 How Regional Rural Bank came into existence?